nurlan135/facepro/memory-bank/progress.md

 1. ~~`role` column not in schema~~ → Fixed SQL queries
 2. ~~`image_path` column not in schema~~ → Removed from INSERT

-### Technical Debt
+### Technical Debt (Documented in Handover)
-1. Salt should be obfuscated in production
+1. **P0:** Salt should be obfuscated in production (hardcoded in source)
+2. **P0:** Telegram token exposed in config/settings.json
+3. **P0:** SHA-256 password hashing should be bcrypt
+4. **P1:** Pickle deserialization for biometric data (security risk)
+5. **P1:** No database encryption for sensitive biometric data
-2. Error messages need localization
+6. Error messages need localization
-3. Some Qt stylesheets could be consolidated
+7. Some Qt stylesheets could be consolidated
-4. Re-ID embeddings not persisted to database yet
+8. Consolidate DB operations into DatabaseManager class

 ### Performance Notes
 - YOLO first run downloads model (~6MB)